corbs01/100-days-of-code/log.md

 **Thoughts:** I decided I would re-write the code so I had a better grasp of what I was learning first hand.
 Once written it made sense but have to look at solution first.
 Hopefully over the next 10-15 days I will write this off memory and from general knowledge.

 **Link to work:**

+### Day 7: July 30, 2020

+**Today's Progress**:
+Finally got the code correct for pre-order traversal.
+About 70% confident of process.
+Started post-order traversal, still having a few issues with it at this stage.

+**Thoughts:** Now that I have watched a fair amount of coding on video, I wanted to start practising it and understanding in more detail what was happening in the process.
+A slow start but good to iterate through it mentally.

+**Link to work:**

+### Day 8: July 31, 2020

+**Today's Progress**:
+Solved the code for post-order traversal in python using the recursive method.
+Felt great as this was code that wasn’t copied from course.
+Also rewrote code for finding a value in BST.
+Tomorrow I will look at deleting nodes

+**Thoughts:** Made more in-roads today on understanding the code and utilising it to create a function.
+Felt extremely great doing this as it was the first time that code was not replicated to produce an outcome.

+**Link to work:**